Assassination of Ivo Pukanić: Reactions

 In a special press conference the Prime Minister of Croatia Ivo Sanader denounced the attack and declared that he would not allow "Croatia to become Beirut," though he declined a proposal for entering a state of emergency.
 He further stated that, "This is no longer merely a fight against organized crime... this is something all of us in Croatia will rise up against."
 Mirjana Pukanić, Ivo's estranged wife with whom he was involved with in a very public scandal earlier in the year, was shocked to find out about the assassination.

 The editorial board of Nacional reacted by accusing the police of Pukanić's death by failure to provide police protection.
 They stated that Pukanić's round-the-clock protection by two police officers was lifted on August 1 not by Pukanić's request in his right mind, but under a pressure from the police.
 Pukanić allegedly received two death threats after the end of the protection and promptly forwarded them to the police, but they failed to act upon them.
 The redaction also condemned the prosecution office for investigating false accusations against Pukanić instead of concentrating on finding his April assailant.
-As of now, there are only informal speculations as to the motive of the assassin.
+There were only informal speculations as to the motive of the assassin.